openamiguel/equitysim/README.md

   - command prompt options:
     - *none* (does not need any)
 - **plotter.py**
+  - `feature_plot` plots a file of features as a correlation heatmap
   - `price_plot` plots a single asset against any number of prices, trends, indicators, etc.
   - command prompt options:
     - `-symbol`: symbol of the asset to plot